Grilled Marinated Flank Steak and Roasted Corn Salsa

 Flank steak, much like a wooden table has a grain which are the lines running usually the length of it.
 You can see above the long grains above.
 Slice the steak the short length ~ width-wise which is against the grain.
 This will give you tender, melt in your mouth beef.

 What goes with Grilled Marinated Flank Steak and Roasted Corn Salsa?

 This Grilled Marinated Flank Steak and Roasted Corn Salsa recipe stands alone.
 You really don’t need anything else but if you’d like more, here are a few options:

 If you tried this Grilled Flank Steak and Roasted Corn Salsa recipe or any other on the blog, I’d love to hear how you liked it with a comment or star rating in the recipe box.

 - 1 1/2 - 2 pound flank steak

-- 2 - cloves of garlic, rough chopped
+- 2 cloves garlic peeled and rough chopped

 - salt and pepper to taste

-- Discard the marinade, shaking off the excess then bring the steak to room temperature before grilling (approx. 20 minutes on the counter).
+- TO GRILL: discard the marinade shaking off the excess.
+Bring the steak to room temperature before grilling (approx. 20 minutes on the counter).

 - Preheat the grill to high heat (400-450 degrees).
 Grill 4-5 minutes on the first side; 3 minutes on the second side (may vary depending on the size of the steak).
 After grilling remove the steak to a platter and allow rest 10 minutes before thinly slicing against the grain.

 - See body of post for instructions on cutting 'against the grain'.